This is the seventh year with Gardener Cary George in charge of the Garden.

 A rare Lazuli Bunting (Passerina amoena) was sighted near the wetland Highbush Cranberries.

-When people raise concerns about Lyme Disease Gardener Cary George reported that in his seven years as Gardener he had never seen a woodtick, nor had Ken Avery in 30 years.
+While concerns about Lyme Disease were becoming more and more evident, Cary George stated that in his seven years as Gardener he had never seen a woodtick, nor had Ken Avery in 30 years.
 The reason for the absence is unexplained.

-Two clumps of the Greater Yellow Lady’s-slipper Cypripedium parviflorum Salisb.
-Var. makasin, were donated by Friends Board member Mel Duoos and Cary planted one near the front gate and another near the Shelter.
+Two clumps of the Yellow Lady’s-slipper Cypripedium parviflorum var. makasin, [the smaller flowered of the two Yellows] were donated by Friends Board member Mel Duoos and his mother Shirley.
+Cary planted one near the front gate and another near the Shelter.

 A number of species were planted during the season, with several of the unusual ones being Rose Trillium (Trillium catesbaei), Wax Trillium (Trillium erectum var. ablum) and Painted Trillium (Trillium undulatum).
 Trillum catesbaei had been extensively planted by Martha Crone as early as 1946.
 Eloise Butler had planted the others, T. erectum var. ablum in 1918 and T. undulatum in 1914 and later.
 Photos of all three below.